rbowsley/lamplighthelp/source/26-5-0_Matching_Module_Publishing_volunteering_opportunity_records_to_a_website.markdown

 #### CSS files to include in the header
 What you get from an API feed is well-structured html with no styling, so that it can take on the styles of your own site.
 See [section 26.5.1 ](/help/index/p/26.5.1) to see more technical details about the structure of the response you'll get.

-Any css files you specify here will be included in the head element of the embedded iframe, so you can reference the css of your main site if you want to.
+Any CSS files you specify here will be included in the head element of the embedded iframe, so you can reference the CSS of your main site if you want to.

 Click 'save' when you are done and you will see something like this: